DenninDalke/Curriculum-Vitae/README.md

 ## Summary

-Software Architect with over 8 years of programming experience with great enthusiasm for development and new technologies.

-Excellent knowledge about different programming languages ​​and technologies, including Java, .Net, Scala, C/C++, Android, web technologies and SQL.
-Always learning even more.

-Deep knowledge and constantly learning about agile culture and some agile methods like Scrum, Kanban, XP and TDD.

-Active participant in the community through technology events as a speaker and listener, online discussion groups and personal blog post.

-One of the organizers of the GDG-SP Android Meetup: https://developers.google.com/groups/chapter/102774871279745079139/

 Professional developer since 2006, I really enjoy learn and work with new technologies.

 Graduated in Web Systems, made a post-graduation in Java and worked professionaly for years with C#, Objective-C, Java, ActionScript and PHP.